-The company completed visual patrols and infrared thermal inspections of its overhead distribution lines as part of its overall spring maintenance program.
+The company completed visual patrols and infrared thermal inspections of its overhead distribution lines as part of its spring maintenance program.
 With 33,000 miles of aerial distribution lines, PPL Electric Utilities scans portions of its primary distribution system each year to identify needed maintenance.

-The company also is spending \$2.4 million this year on inspections and reinforcement of utility poles in Lehigh, Northampton, Bucks and Montgomery counties.
+The company also is spending more than \$20 million systemwide this year on inspections and reinforcement of utility poles.
 The company has nearly 1 million poles across its system and inspects 10 percent each year on a cyclical basis.